 Like Furbo, this model also comes with a handy treat dispenser, and one that lets you both schedule treat times and throw treats variable distances.

-Next up in our list is the Petkit Mate, which is quite similar in appearance to our top rated product.
+Next up on our list is the Petkit Mate, which is quite similar in appearance to our top-rated product.
 Find out more about it, below:

 With a tall, home speaker-like design and elegant wooden casing, the Petkit Mate may be one of the best options to go for if you’re in search of a low-key option that’ll blend with the decor.